Management, Directory, Access

 Handle data sources and populate the directory service.
 The primary source of identity data is usually HR or CRM system.
 These system are very seldom LDAP-enabled in a way that they can publish the data to the directory service in an acceptable form.
 Therefore IDM system is needed to get the data from the sources (HR, CRM), transform them to a usable form and publish them in directory service.
 This is a recurring task as the synchronization needs to be done continually.

 Provision and deprovision data to the system that either do not support LDAP or systems that needs to maintain a local copy of the data.
-The later case is link:wiki://Everything in LDAP/[surprisingly frequent].
+The later case is surprisingly frequent.
 And in this case the most important part of the process is deprovisioning.
-Leaving a an active account around is always a security risk even if the LDAP authentication was disabled.
+Leaving an active account around is always a security risk even if the LDAP authentication was disabled.
 Too many applications have alternative authentication schemes and misconfiguration very common.
 Therefore a severe security vulnerability may exist in a system for years without any systematic way to detect it.

 IDM system is designed to handle complex logic.
 But this also means it is not built for performance.
 But if it is used properly it does not need a record-breaking performance.
 It is essentially a back-end system that is only invoked when something changes.
 It is also not a mission-critical system.
 Short outages or overloads of IDM system are usually harmless as it is not directly connected in user authentication and access path.